Multi-core processor: Terminology

 The terms multi-core and dual-core most commonly refer to some sort of central processing unit (CPU), but are sometimes also applied to digital signal processors (DSP) and system on a chip (SoC).
 The terms are generally used only to refer to multi-core microprocessors that are manufactured on the same integrated circuit die; separate microprocessor dies in the same package are generally referred to by another name, such as multi-chip module.
 This article uses the terms "multi-core" and "dual-core" for CPUs manufactured on the same integrated circuit, unless otherwise noted.

 In contrast to multi-core systems, the term multi-CPU refers to multiple physically separate processing-units (which often contain special circuitry to facilitate communication between each other).

 The terms many-core and massively multi-core are sometimes used to describe multi-core architectures with an especially high number of cores (tens to thousands).

 Some systems use many soft microprocessor cores placed on a single FPGA.
 Each "core" can be considered a "semiconductor intellectual property core" as well as a CPU core.

 Development

 While manufacturing technology improves, reducing the size of individual gates, physical limits of semiconductor-based microelectronics have become a major design concern.
 These physical limitations can cause significant heat dissipation and data synchronization problems.
 Various other methods are used to improve CPU performance.
 Some instruction-level parallelism (ILP) methods such as superscalar pipelining are suitable for many applications, but are inefficient for others that contain difficult-to-predict code.
 Many applications are better suited to thread-level parallelism (TLP) methods, and multiple independent CPUs are commonly used to increase a system's overall TLP.
 A combination of increased available space (due to refined manufacturing processes) and the demand for increased TLP led to the development of multi-core CPUs.

+Apple's Scorpius CPU

+In 1985, Apple engineer Sam Holland convinced Apple to develop its own 4-processor CPU chip to power future Macs called Scorpius.
+The processor's proposed feature set was highly ambitious, including four cores and SIMD (vector) support with inter-processor communication features.
+With the design beyond the fabrication capabilities of the time, in 1989 the project was brought to an end in 1989.

+Early innovations: the Stanford Hydra project

+In the 1990s, Kunle Olukotun led the Stanford Hydra Chip Multiprocessor (CMP) research project.
+This initiative was among the first to demonstrate the viability of integrating multiple processors on a single chip, a concept that laid the groundwork for today's multicore processors.
+The Hydra project introduced support for thread-level speculation (TLS), enabling more efficient parallel execution of programs.